Dr Neil James

 When a state Treasury asked him whether he could ‘teach us how you do that’, he and fellow writer Dr Peta Spear set up what became the Plain English Foundation in 2003.
 The Foundation has now helped tens of thousands of professionals in over 250 organisations to improve their communication.

-Neil has published 3 books and over 75 articles and essays on language and literature.
+Neil is also a regular speaker about language in the media throughout Australia.
+He has published 3 books and over 75 articles and essays on language and literature.